 Brian Bezier, Psy.D

 Outagamie County Health & Human Services

 Menasha, WI 54952

 $250.00 Assessment Fee

 $115.00 Remove Status of Non-Compliance

-A drunk driving or criminal defense attorney's work does not stop at sentencing.
-Atty.
-Skarie will assist you with preparing for an navigating the intricacies of Outagamie County's Huber (work release) and Electronic Monitoring programs.
+A dedicated drunk driving or criminal defense attorney's work does not stop at sentencing.
+Attorney Skarie will assist you with preparing for and navigating the intricacies of Outagamie County's Huber (work release) and Electronic Monitoring programs.

 Please click the PDF Link to view Outagamie County Huber Rules.